kurttheviking/bluecache/README.md

 var cache = BlueLRU(options);
 ```

 Traditional LRU cache "getting" and "setting" takes place within a single call, promoting functional use.
 The `cache` instance is a Promise-returning function which takes two parameters: a String for the cache key and a Promise-returning function which resolves to the value to store in the cache.
 The cached value can be of any type.
-(To support advanced cases, the key can also be a Promise for a String.)

 ```
 cache('key', function () {